 Jan Pieter Heije Prize

 Jan Pieter Heije (1809-1876) was a seminal figure in Dutch cultural life of the nineteenth century.
 Working in daily life as a doctor of medicine, throughout his career he labored passionately for the cultural and intellectual recognition of music and poetry in his native land.
-Among his many activities, he was a Board member of the renowned Maatschappij ter Bevordering der Toonkunst (Society for the Advancement of Music).
+Among his many activities, he was a board member of the renowned Maatschappij tot Bevordering der Toonkunst (Society for the Advancement of Music).
 As such, he became the driving force behind the founding of the Vereeniging voor (Noord-)Nederlandsche Muziekgeschiedenis (Society for Music History of The [Northern] Low Countries) in 1868, the current KVNM.
-In 1996 the Maatschappij tot Bevordering der Toonkunst and the KVNM jointly instituted the Jan Pieter Heije Prize to honor his memory and to recognize and promote outstanding musicological research in or about The Netherlands and the Low Countries, conducted by a young scholar at the beginning of her/his career.
+In 1996 the Maatschappij tot Bevordering der Toonkunst and the KVNM jointly instituted the Jan Pieter Heije Prize to honor his memory and to recognize and promote outstanding musicological research in or about The Netherlands and the Low Countries, conducted by a scholar at the beginning of their career.

-- Cover letter containing contact information
+- A cover letter with contact information

-- Copy of the dissertation
+- A copy of the dissertation

 - A letter of the relevant institution to confirm the graduation date (unless this is evident from point 3)